Jon Grepstad: Involvement in the peace movement

 Jon Grepstad is a conscientious objector and did his alternative service in 1969–70.
 In the 1970s he was heavily involved in the pacifist peace movement in Norway.
 He was also an executive member of War Resisters' International (WRI).
 His main projects at this time were to transform the alternative service into a peace service, and promoting the idea of non-military defense and non-violent strategies for social change.
 His basically Gandhian nonviolent position was influenced by the Norwegian philosopher Arne Næss and peace researcher Johan Galtung.
 In 1978 he organized an international research conference on non-military defense in Oslo.
 In 1974–79 he was a member of a public commission appointed by the Norwegian government to evaluate and propose changes in the legislation on conscription and conscientious objection in Norway («Vernepliktsutvalget»).

 In 1978 Jon Grepstad was one of the leaders of the Norwegian campaign against the neutron bomb; and in 1979 one of the initiators of the Norwegian campaign against deployment of new nuclear missiles in Europe («Nei til atomvåpen»).
 He later was information officer and international secretary of the campaign, which became one of the largest popular movements in post-war history in Norway.
 He was also one of the first Norwegian signatories of the European Nuclear Disarmament appeal for a nuclear-free Europe and had close contacts to this movement.

 Interest in languages

 Jon Grepstad studied English and French, Latin and Italian at universities in the United States, Norway and France.
 As a student of English he also read Old English.
 In his teens he learned Esperanto, and in high school, German, in addition to English and French.
 In the 1980s he studied basic Russian and Greek.
 His interest in languages is deeply rooted, as is his interest in the relationship between language and cognition.

 Family and personal life

 Jon Grepstad is the son of teacher Andreas Grepstad (1903–1990) and his wife Ragna Veitebergsbakke (1909–2000).
-His grandparents were farmers in Jølster, Norway.
+His grandparents were farmers in Jølster Municipality, Norway.